EBolle/NLP-Weather-dataset/README.md

 a computer with low memory.
 However, once you want to join these processed data sources it becomes very tedious to do that locally due to the size of the data.
 Therefore, I would recommend to use Spark on EMR.

+## Pythagoras

 ## Dataflow

-Show a very simple diagram with S3 -> Spark on EMR -> S3, wrapped in Airflow.
+Show a very simple diagram with Yelp / GHCN -> Local -> S3 -> Spark on EMR -> S3, wrapped in Airflow.

 ## Instructions